This Hemnes IKEA dresser makeover has been made over to better fit a little girl’s nursery. See the full IKEA hack here!

 Once all the trim was on, a few coats of polycrylic to seal the deal and leave a glossy finish and then BAM!!
 A classy, sophisticated dresser to fit our new little girl’s room perfectly.
 You’ll see, I bought some IKEA drawer organizers to help keep little one’s clothes and toys organized.

 In case you missed my mirror makeover last week, be sure to check it out to see how I made a $20 vintage 1940s Craigslist mirror match this little girl’s purple room.

 I’m still waiting for my mobile pieces to arrive from Etsy that I ordered over 6 weeks ago…but as soon as that arrives in the mail I promise to show you the full nursery!
 Maybe, hopefully, some of the pictures might include a little one sleeping in her crib.
 Who knows?!
 Due date is T-minus 2 days!!
 Stay tuned for baby updates on Instagram and Facebook!

 What do you think of our Ikea dresser makeover?

 Have you made over any furniture recently?
 I had so much fun with this project and would love to see what you’ve been up to?
 Share in the comments below!

 If you liked this post, be sure to pin it to Pinterest or share it on Facebook using the share buttons below!

 Affiliate links may be used in this post.
-Ordering a product through this link may result in a commission, which helps pay for the cost of running this site and keeps the content free.
+Ordering a product through this link may result in a commission.
 Read my full disclosure policy here.